-Most medicines for depression and obsessive illnesses take time to work so do not be discouraged if you do not feel better straight away.
+Most medicines for depression and obsessive illnesses take time to work, so do not be discouraged if you do not feel better straight away.

-It may take 2 to 4 weeks or even longer to feel the full benefit of Sertraline AN.
+It may take 2 to 4 weeks or even longer to feel the full benefit of Sertraline generichealth.

-Continue taking Sertraline AN until your doctor tells you to stop.
+Continue taking Sertraline generichealth until your doctor tells you to stop.

-Even when you feel well, you may need to take Sertraline AN for several months or longer.
+Even when you feel well, you may need to take Sertraline generichealth for several months or longer.

-If you have PMDD, your doctor may ask you to take this medicine only at certain times of the month
+If you have PMDD, your doctor may ask you to take this medicine only at certain times of the month.

-Do not stop taking Sertraline AN, or change the dose, without first checking with your doctor.
+Do not stop taking Sertraline generichealth, or change the dose, without first checking with your doctor.

 Occasionally the symptoms of depression or other psychiatric conditions may include thoughts of harming yourself or committing suicide.
-It is possible that these symptoms may continue or increase until the full anti-depressant effect of your medicine becomes apparent (i.e. one to two months).
+It is possible that these symptoms may continue or increase until the full anti-depressant effect of your medicine becomes apparent (ie. 1 to 2 months).